StuartSul/StuartSul.github.io/README.md

 ## CI/CD

-This repository automatically pushes the build artifacts to a separate repository through GitHub Actions.
+This repository automatically pushes the build artifacts to a separate branch (`public`) through GitHub Actions.
 Details available at `.github/workflows/build-deploy.yaml`.